Nyumen & Somen: Japanese Noodle Dishes

 It is a thin white noodle with a smooth, slippery texture that is perfect for summer.

-Strictly speaking, the definition of Somen noodles produced by machine is what has the long diameter of less than 1.3 mm.
+Specifically, the dried one produced by the machine has a long diameter of less than 1.3 mm.

-After boiled, Somen noodles are chilled with cold water and then served on a plate with ice cubes.
+After boiling, Somen is chilled with cold water, washed by hand, and served on a plate, often with ice cubes.

 The broth typically consists of water, soy sauce, mirin, sugar, and dashi (soup stock), served in a cup, separately from Somen.

 Thus, you eat the noodles, dipping them in the broth each time.

 Meanwhile, Nyumen, written as 煮麺 using Kanji (Chinese characters), meaning simmered noodles, is a hot bowl of Somen.